openshift-psap/dgx-blogpost/DGX-A100_GPU-Operator_testing/blogpost.md

   MIG 1g.5gb      Device  3: (UUID: MIG-2bcdbd01-44e6-5f68-ae6f-77448d2529f9)
 ```

-This concludes the functional testing we performed on the DGX A100 to
+This concludes the functional testing we performed on DGX™ A100 to
 validate the proper behavior of MIG slicing and GPU requesting.
 In the
 following subsection, we present the results of the performance
 benchmarking.